Follow these steps to try to get insurance coverage for your breast implant removal:

 How do I know whether my insurance company will cover the cost of removal?

 To find out if your insurance company is likely to cover removal, you will need to look at your specific policy language.
-You can usually find this language in a document called “Evidence of Coverage” (EOC).
-It is a document (and is often quite lengthy!) that describes in detail the healthcare benefits covered by your health plan, including procedures that your insurance company will and will not cover.
+You can usually find this language in a document called “Evidence of Coverage” (EOC), this is also sometimes called a “Benefits Booklet.”
+It is a document (typically about 100 pages) that describes in detail the healthcare benefits covered by your health plan, including procedures that your insurance company will and will not cover.

 You can access an electronic copy of your EOC through your online account on your insurance company’s website.
 You can also call the member services number on the back of your insurance card and ask an insurance representative for a copy of this document.